skycoin/exchange-api/exchange-api.md

 ## CLI

-Tradebot provides a command line interface to the REST API.
+A command line interface to the REST API is provided.

 A CLI call takes the form: `cli <exchange> <command> [subcommand] [params...]`